10 Best Prediction Market Apps: How to Legally Trade on Sports & Culture

 Industry analysts give a lot of credit to how quickly Kalshi got its mobile app into people’s hands.
 Trading yes/no contracts on election markets or an NFL game feels quick and familiar, even if you are coming over from traditional sportsbooks.
 Kalshi helped normalize event trading during the 2024 election betting cycle, pulling in more than 2 million users who wanted a sharper read on politics than polls were giving them.
 An exclusive partnership with Robinhood has also helped expand that footprint.

 The platform itself is easy to pick up if you are new, and it has enough depth for traders who care about data.
-An API-driven analytics setup, real-time charts, and a wide slate of markets on politics, sports, economics, and more give you plenty of ways to build and adjust positions as events move.
-Available in 43 states plus Washington, D.C., and operating as a regulated exchange under the CFTC, Kalshi combines broad access with strong oversight and real tools for trading news in real time.
+An API-driven analytics setup, real-time charts, and a wide slate of markets on politics, sports, economics, and even reality TV give you plenty of ways to build and adjust positions as events move.
+Available in most states plus Washington, D.C., and operating as a regulated exchange under the CFTC, Kalshi combines broad access with strong oversight and real tools for trading news in real time.
+It also lets you read the markets in American odds, which can feel more familiar for those used to betting rather than trading.

 When you’re ready to trade, check the current welcome bonus and make sure you understand how event contracts settle and what your maximum risk is on each position.